How do I dispose of Household Hazardous Waste?

 What items are not accepted in the trash?

 Republic Waste Systems will not pick up automobile parts, tree stumps and logs heavier than 50 pounds and greater than 4 feet in length, dirt, construction debris, concrete, bricks, rocks, roofing materials, metal poles, trampoline frames, highly volatile, toxic or hazardous chemicals, lead batteries, motor oil, tires, gasoline, paint or fence pickets with nails.

 Items like construction debris; you may dispose of the material at a local landfill for a fee.

 Helpful Tips About Your Garbage/Recycling Pickup Service:

 Be sure to have your garbage / poly cart out by 7:00 a.m. to ensure service on your designated collection day.
 Republic Waste Systems provides pickup service between 7:00 a.m. and 7:00 p.m. twice a week.

 All poly carts and recycling bins must be placed within 3 feet of the street for curbside collection.
+Please make sure your poly cart is not blocked by vehicles.
+The collection arm on the automated truck requires space to make the collection safely.
+Please keep the containers away from obstacles that may interfere with the collection.
 Placement of your poly cart in the correct position is critical to servicing your residence as this collection is done by automation.